MaxineXiong/InvoiceGenerator/README.md

 To access the code related to a particular form control button, right-click the button and choose "Assign Macro" -> "Edit".
 This will open the VBA editor directly to the code associated with the button, allowing you to modify its functionality.
 To import a VBA program to your own workbook, open the VBA editor, go to "File" -> "Import File" and select a VBA code file from the downloaded *VBA Code* folder.

+## Contributing

+Contributions to the Invoice Generator Tool are welcome!
+If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.

 ## License